-(2) Special situations with possibilities of insufficient protection
+(2) Special situations with possibilities of insufficient protection on the Company's operations.

-The Company operation faces numerous risks and dangers such as malfunction, damages, or abnormality to machinery and equipments, late delivery of equipment, capacity restrictions, labor strikes, fire, natural disasters such as earthquakes or typhoon, environmental disasters or occupational disasters, all of which could have adverse effects on the Company's operations.
 There is insurance on the Company's fixed assets, and some of the Company's suppliers have also taken out insurance on the Company's inventory, but even with all the insurance, it is still possible that under some situations they might not provide sufficient protection against all the uncertainties.
 If the Company suffers losses as a result, the Company's operations might be adversely affected.